 A procedure may be done by an interventional radiology.
 A small incision is made in the groin.
 A long tube is then inserted into the leg vein.
 It is snaked, under x-ray guidance, up into the vena cava (the body’s largest vein), and then into the main vein that drains the kidney.
 A coil or substance is then placed so that the vein is blocked.

-Unfortunately, it has a rather high failure rate, because many veins that may cause the varicocele are drain into other places, and are not blocked by this procedure.
+Unfortunately, it has a rather high failure rate, because many veins that may cause the varicocele drain into other places, and are not blocked by this procedure.

 It is quite useful if there is significant scar tissue where an incision would be made, usually from previous surgeries in the area.
 A good example is if a man has already had a procedure to bring down an undescended testicle on that side.

 Success rates of varicocele treatments can be measured in terms of resulting pregnancy rates: 60% of men will establish a pregnancy within one year of varicocelectomy.
 Seventy-two percent of men will do so after two years.
-This compares to 16% of men whose partners will conceive without undergoing a varicocelectomy during the same period.
+This compares to 16% of men whose partners will conceive without undergoing a varicocelectomy during the same period10.

 Success rates can also be measured by change in semen analysis results.
-Sixty-five percent of men will show a significant improvement in the semen analysis within 12 months.
+Sixty-five percent of men will show a significant improvement in the semen analysis within 12 months11.
 A significant change is defined as a doubling of the total motile count.
-The total motile count is the calculated number of sperm that the man actually ejaculates.
+The total motile count is the calculated number of moving sperm that the man actually ejaculates.

 Many men have a large varicocele on one side and a small varicocele on the other side.
-An interesting study addressed whether, in these cases, both varicoceles should be repaired or if just the larger one should.
+An interesting study addressed whether, in these cases, both varicoceles should be repaired or if just the larger one should be.
 Sixty-five percent of men with bilateral (two sided) varicoceles with a small varicocele on one side and a large varicocele on the other chose to have both varicoceles repaired.
 This group showed a 104% increase in the total motile count.
 Twenty-six percent of the men decided to have surgery only on the left side and they showed an average improvement of 45% in the total motile count.
 In general, even if only a small varicocele is found on the opposite side of a large varicocele, it is recommended that they both be repaired.

-You need to know is that it almost always takes a minimum of four months to see any significant improvement in the semen analysis after a varicocelectomy.
+So it almost always takes a minimum of four months to see any significant improvement in the semen analysis after a varicocelectomy.
 The semen analysis may continue to improve for up to two years.
 If, however, there has been no improvement within six months, other options should be simultaneously considered.